 - Dirt Can Hurt, Keep it in Place!

 - Minimum Control Measures – excellent small (disturb <1 acre) construction projects

-For projects that will include soil disturbance during construction, applicants must submit an Erosion and Sediment Control Plan (ESCP) for approval by the municipality prior to the issuance of certain permits, including all Grading Permit, most Building Permits, other permits at the discretion of the municipality (e.g. Encroachment or Demolition Permits with potential for significant erosion or non-stormwater discharges), and projects designated by local authorized official or designated municipal staff.
+For projects that will include any soil disturbance during construction that has the potential to become a discharge, applicants must submit an Erosion and Sediment Control Plan (ESCP) for approval by the municipality prior to the issuance of certain permits, including all Grading Permit, most Building Permits, other permits at the discretion of the municipality (e.g. Encroachment or Demolition Permits with potential for significant erosion or non-stormwater discharges), and projects designated by local authorized official or designated municipal staff.

 The purpose of the ESCP is to: